 Man has often drawn on marine resources.
 The result is sumptuous works of art intimately linked to the depths.
 Our reserves hold a first collection on the theme of fishing as a nourishing activity and a world heritage, with models of boats, from the Marseille longliner to the Madagascar pirogue, and various fishing instruments.

 TREASURES FROM THE DEPTHS

-Most of them were collected by Prince Albert I during the 28 oceanography explorations he led between 1884 and 1915, in the Mediterranean and the Northern Atlantic – mainly in the Azores, and from Cabo Verde to Spitzberg in the Arctic.
+Most of them were collected by Prince Albert I during the 28 oceanographic campaigns conducted between 1884 and 1915, in the Mediterranean and the North Atlantic – mainly in the Azores, and from Cape Verde to Spitzbergen in the Arctic.